 Prof. Operamolla is an Organic Chemist, whose research interests are focused on organometallic cross-coupling methodologies for the synthesis of organic semiconductors, both small molecules, and macromolecular materials.
 She has designed new multidentate thiols for self-assembling and molecular electronics.
 She has studied, independently and in collaboration with Italian companies, new strategies for the synthesis of thiophene-based materials for solar cells.
 After that, she moved her interest to organic-biologic hybrids for the chemical manipulations of photosynthesis.

-Presently she is responsible for a research line focusing on the functionalization of nanocrystalline cellulose for several technological applications and is interested in the application of Nature derived biopolymers as innovative materials.
+Presently, she leads the NanoLeaves group, focusing on the functionalization of nanocrystalline cellulose for several technological applications, and is interested in the application of Nature-derived biopolymers as innovative materials.

 Rosarita D’Orsi is a post-doc researcher in Organic Chemistry since July 2021 at the Department of Chemistry and Industrial Chemistry of the University of Pisa.